 When I’m talking about Your People, I am not thinking of your best friend.
 Sure, your best friend might be Your People, but I’m talking about a larger population who aren’t necessarily your friends and who isn’t your family.
 These are a strange lot of people you’ve discovered in a motley array of places because you were searching for them.

 Furthermore, I am not suggesting that those who are not Your People are somehow less valuable.
 In fact, the majority of the folks in your life are going to be extraordinarily more work than those who are instantly familiar.
 The work in bridging the gap between you and those who are harder to know is also an essential intangible skill.

 Lastly, while Your People may be less work, they are harder people to have in your life.
 These are not people that let you sit in place; these are people who hold a mirror up to your fuck-ups, and who explain, in excruciating detail, exactly what you don’t want to hear.
 If they did not do these things, they would not be Your People.

 You Tell Stories

 I’m not saying you deliberately lie to yourself.
 Ok, maybe I am, but we’re all doing it.
-We’re all gathering data through the course of the day and creating a story based on that data, our experience, and our moods.
+We’re all gathering data over the course of the day and creating a story based on that data, our experience, and our moods.
 It’s a perfectly natural phenomenon to guide the narrative in our favor.
 We see the world how we want.
 A carpenter sees all problems as a nail.
-I see problems as finite state machines.
+I see problems as finite-state machines.